Richmond Historical Society - Old Round Church

 The Richmond Historical Society serves the community of Richmond, Vermont through its mission to oversee the Old Round Church, a National Historic Landmark, and preserve and share the history of Richmond, Vermont.

 The Old Round Church, was built in 1812-13 under the direction of local craftsman William Rhodes to be the Town Meeting Hall and place of worship for members of five Protestant denominations.
 Significant for its rare design and well-preserved detail, it is perhaps the sole surviving example of an early 19th-century 16-sided wooden meetinghouse.
-Today it is open to the public during the summer and fall foliage seasons (10-4 daily) and is a venue for weddings and community programs.
+Today it is open to the public during the summer and fall foliage seasons (10-4 daily) and serves as a venue for weddings and community programs.
 Click here for driving directions.

 Nothing Ventured, Nothing Have - a documentary video about the Old Round Church by Richmond filmmaker John Billingsley.
 The video first aired as part of the Margot George Short Film Competition at the 2012 Green Mountain Film Festival.
 An expanded version played during the 2013 Old Round Church Bicentennial Celebration.
 Click here to view the full video.